 - 3.2.a.1.
-Prior to appointment in the program, fellows must have one of the following: - successful completion of at least two years of clinical pathology education in a pathology residency program that satisfies the requirements in 3.2; (Core) - certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology (AOBPa) in anatomic pathology and clinical pathology or in clinical pathology; or, (Core) - certification or eligibility for certification by a member board of the ABMS or a certifying board of the AOA in a specialty or subspecialty deemed eligible for certification in blood banking/transfusion medicine by the ABPath.
-(Core)
+Prior to appointment in the program, fellows must have one of the following: - 3.2.a.1.a. successful completion of at least two years of clinical pathology education in a pathology residency that satisfies the requirements in 3.2.; (Core) - 3.2.a.1.b. certification or eligibility for certification by the ABPath or American Osteopathic Board of Pathology in anatomic pathology and clinical pathology or in clinical pathology; or, (Core) - 3.2.a.1.c. certification or eligibility for certification in a specialty by a member board of the ABMS or a certifying board of the AOA.
+(Core) - 3.2.b.

-- 3.2.b.
 Fellow Eligibility Exception

-The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
+The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements:

+- 3.2.b.1.
 An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2, but who does meet all of the following additional qualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core)

-(Core) - 3.2.b.2.
+3.2.b.2.
 Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)